Looking to give your team visibility without sharing access to your phone system by forwarding texts somewhere else?

 - Easy collaboration: OpenPhone features like shared phone numbers and threads make collaboration flat-out simpler.
-Your team can provide clients and prospects with more contextual answers when they have access to relevant communication data such as previous texts from a client and the team member who last spoke to them.
+Instead of missing context due to call forwarding in Google Voice, your team can provide clients and prospects with more contextual answers when they have access to relevant communication data such as previous texts from a client and the team member who last spoke to them.

 - Call recording: All OpenPhone plans include automatic and on-demand call recording.
 Unlike Google Voice, you won’t need to upgrade to access these key features.

 Compare OpenPhone vs. Google Voice side by side